Hundred Years' War, 1337–1360: Low Countries (1337–1341)

-In spring 1340, Philip VI had planned to smash the anti-French coalition by attacking Edward III's allies.
+In spring of 1340, Philip VI had planned to smash the anti-French coalition by attacking Edward III's allies.
 French forces invaded Hainaut in May.
 But when news reached him about the disaster at Sluys, he turned his attention to counter the new threat.
 Edward III split his army in two.
 The first, led by Robert of Artois invaded the province of Artois.
 But in a battle with the garrison of Saint-Omer 26 June, most of this army was destroyed, and Robert was forced to retreat.
 On the same day Edward III appeared before the walls of Tournai.
 (Although these days it is in Belgium, then it was one of France's largest cities.)
 The siege dragged out, and in September, Philip VI arrived with the main French army.
 Philip VI again refused to meet the English in battle.
 Both sides running out of money led to a temporary truce (Truce of Espléchin, 25 September 1340).

 The Truce of Espléchin marked the end of the first phase of the Hundred Years' War and resulted in a cessation of hostilities on all fronts for nine months.
 The cost both politically and financially had been immense.
 Grand alliances could no longer be afforded and some allies could no longer be relied on.
 The German princes all backed out of the anti-French alliance, only the burghers of Flanders remained.
 In England; opinion was turning against Edward, his gains on the continent had been at a large cost and most of Scotland had been lost.
 Essentially bankrupt, Edward was forced to cut his losses.
 Those whose support he could not afford to lose were repaid, others were not.
 The contemporary Florentine chronicler Giovanni Villani suggested that the banks of Bardi and Peruzzi failed because Edward III defaulted on the loans.
 Villani was not an independent source, his brother was a member of the Peruzzi company.
 Villani said that Edward owed the Bardi 900,000 gold florins (£135,000) and the Peruzzi 600,000 (£90,000).
 But the Peruzzis' records show that they never had that much capital to lend Edward III.
 In reality the English crown had forced the companies to accept a smaller amount of debt and repaid some with cash and others with royal grants of wool, a principal export of the English economy at the time.

 Further, at the same time Florence was going through a period of internal disputes and the third largest financial company, the Acciaiuoli, also went bankrupt, and they did not lend any money to Edward.
 What loans Edward III did default on are likely only to have contributed to the financial problems in Florence, not caused them.